ava-labs/hypersdk/chunker/README.md

 ## Open Questions
 * To minimize duplicate txs that can be issued by a single address, we require that addresses be sent (from non-validators) over P2P to a specific issuer for a specific expiry time.
 May want to remove non-validator -> validator P2P gossip entirely?
+-> Validators that don't want to distribute any of their own transactions end up having a very low outbound traffic requirement.